sridharaiyer/ccc1_web_service_client/README.md

 ### Python
 1. Download the latest version of Python 3.6 from the Python website
-1. **Remember to select the checkbox which says *Add Python to PATH* in the first screen during installation**
+1. **Remember to select the check-box which says *Add Python to PATH* in the first screen during installation**
 1. Continue installation with the default options

 ### Git